 Few conventional treatment options are available for patients diagnosed with a traumatic brain injury.
-However, stem cells offer the chance of treating the loss of neurological function caused by the second wave of injury.
-Stem cell treatment for TBI has the ability to regenerate injured cells in the body, helping to reverse some symptoms and prevent further damage caused by secondary injury.
+However, stem cells are regenerative medicine which offers the chance of treating the loss of neurological function caused by the second wave of injury.
+Stem cell therapy for traumatic brain injury TBI has the ability to regenerate injured cells in the body, helping to reverse some symptoms and prevent further damage caused by secondary injury.

 What is a traumatic brain injury?

 Traumatic brain injury is a result of disruption or loss of function in the brain as a result of outside mechanical force impacting the skull and brain.
 Automobile accidents, falls, assaults/blows, sports-related injuries, and explosive blasts are some of the most common causes of TBI.
 Traumatic brain injury starts with a primary brain injury / head injury, which is the immediate result of the outside force.
 This causes focal or diffuse brain injury patterns.
 However, TBI has a secondary phase of injury that evolves over time.
 This delayed injury is characterized by a complex cascade molecular and biochemical events that lead to neuroinflammation, brain edema, and delayed neuronal death.

 Stem cells are able to differentiate into all types of cells needed by the body.
 Different stem cells differentiate into different types of cells, but anytime a new cell is created it is the result of a stem cell.
 Neurons, however, are a little more difficult to differentiate, and that is why brain injuries don’t typically heal the same way the rest of the body does.
 To make this a more feasible recovery, sending a mass of stem cells into the spinal cord can create more opportunity for new neurons to be created.
 By replacing these neurons (and other lost cells) quickly and early, it is possible that further delayed neuronal death can be prevented, avoiding possible delayed injury and symptoms.